 With the En Prison rule, if the ball lands on 0, then the player is sent to "prison" and the fate of their bet depends on the next spin.
 If the player wins then they get to keep their bet with no extra winnings.
 If they lose then the house wins, and if it lands on 0 again, their fate depends on the next spin again and so on.

 Why bet on one wheel when you can bet on several at once?
-Multi-wheel roulette lets you gamble on the same set of numbers but across multiple wheels.
+Multi-wheel roulette lets you gamble on the same set of numbers but across multiple wheels, a useful feature of playing roulette online.

 Similarly, Multi-Ball games let you bet once but have three chances to win.
 In Multi-Ball roulette, three balls are used on a single wheel.
 While it gives players three chances to win, the wins are divided by three as a result.